1000 E. University Ave.

 Survey of Earned Doctorates

-The university requires the Survey of Earned Doctorates provided and the certified RFE form on or before the date established by the Office of the Registrar for fulfilling the requirements for advanced degrees each semester.
+The university requires the Survey of Earned Doctorates and the Report on Final Examination form be submitted on or before the date established by the Office of the Registrar for fulfilling the requirements for advanced degrees each semester.
 The survey (for registration with the National Research Council) is available on the Graduate Student Resources Web site.
 All Ph.D. students must complete this survey.

 Thesis or Dissertation